ivin-titus/bing-autosearch/README.md

  So Script cannot be found using web scripting .
 But Chances are not zero .
 * if New releases have any issues , try older ones & notify me on instagram
 * if it works without issues , don't forget to star this repo , also subscribe to my youtube channel - Ivin Techz & follow me on social media . i'll update the code and add more functionalities when i'm free .

+  NB : Open release notes for more info .
+Some changes can occur according to version of script